 You can apply at the end

-Besides acquiring more traffic, there are three ways to grow and Ecommerce store.
-We work with your existing traffic and optimize the revenue (and profits) from your current visitors.
-We use the same methodologies that have been battle-tested over and over again to assist growth.
+Besides acquiring more traffic, you have only three ways to grow your Ecommerce store.
+We work with your existing traffic and optimize your revenue (and profitability) utilizing our proven process and experience from growing 100+ Ecommerce stores.

 Below you can see our growth methodology and the levers we focus on.
-The goal is to turn your Ecommerce store to an ultimate sales machine.
+The goal is to transform your Ecommerce store into an ultimate sales machine.
 In Ecommerce, the store that can pay the most to acquire a customer wins, and the key to winning this game is to enable you to scale your advertising with the best possible funnel.

 Most Ecommerce stores have significant leaks that happen after people land on the site.
 For us to work on increasing the average order value and purchase frequency, we first need to be effective in turning visitors into customers.
 This is where conversion optimization comes to play, the goal is first to get customers into the funnel so that we can then move on to the next step.

-We see over and over again that average purchase size optimization is one of the most neglected areas for online stores.
+We repeatedly see that average purchase size optimization is one of the most neglected areas for online stores.